amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(2^n) - Exponential time

-Exponential (base 2) running time means that the calculations performed by an algorithm double every time as the input grows.
+Exponential (base 2) running time means that the calculations performed by an algorithm double every as the input grows.

 ## Subsets of a Set